-It should be borne in mind that LCA can only provide an approximation of the environmental impact.
+It should be kept in mind that LCA can only provide an approximation of the environmental impact.
 Results presented in this factsheet are based on country averages.
 Data of specific regions within a country or even specific farms could provide other results.
 While many impact categories are included in this study, not all environmental issues, such as soil degradation, are yet covered by LCA methodology.

-Reduced inputs of mineral or organic fertilizers would lead to a lower cultivation footprint, however the resulting depletion of soil nutrients would be unaccounted for.
+Reduced inputs of mineral or organic fertilizers would lead to a lower cultivation footprint, but the calculations would not account for the resulting depletion of soil nutrients.